 “Which one do you want?
 The truck pants or the navy pants?”
 As I stretched my arms out holding the pajama bottoms, my son looked up at me.

 His exact response was, “Dump truck pants!
 Woohoo!”

 (I have the same enthusiasm for yoga pants.)

 We headed out to the living room with jammies in hand and went through our printable bedtime routine cards.
-He wanted to get himself dressed, and I was delighted because the more he does independently, the less I need to coach him through the routine.
+He wanted to get himself dressed, and I was delighted.
+I use all the tricks for independent kids because the more he does on his own, the less I need to coach him through the routine.

 But, there was a problem.